ornicar/scalariver/README.md

 then replace the file content with that program output.
 Sounds easy, right?
 Please share your work!

+#### Alternatives

+Another way to run scalariform without the JVM warmup is to integrate it with SBT.

+See these project skeletons for [playframework 2.1.5](https://gist.github.com/Timshel/7580837) or [playframework 2.2.1](https://gist.github.com/Timshel/7581175).

 ### Web UI

 The server also exposes its functionality through a web form: [http://river.scalex.org](http://river.scalex.org)